puma133/INS_FlameThrower/alliedmods.md

     }
 }[/CODE]
 [*][SIZE="2"]Install Plugin[/SIZE]
+Remove other versions of flamethrower plugin.
-Put FlameThrower_public.smx into "insurgency\addons\sourcemod\plugins\"
+Put version 2.1 FlameThrower_public.smx into "insurgency\addons\sourcemod\plugins\"

 [*][SIZE="2"]Custom Particles File[/SIZE]
-Download Flamethrower_Particles.zip or clone from [URL="https://github.com/gandor233/INS_FlameThrower"]github[/URL]. put Flamethrower_Particles_dir.vpk and Flamethrower_Particles_000.vpk to your fastdl folder, and make sure player is forced to download these two vpk files to them [B]insurgency/custom/[/B] folder when they join your server.
+Download version 2.1 Flamethrower_Particles.zip or clone from [URL="https://github.com/gandor233/INS_FlameThrower"]github[/URL]. put Flamethrower_Particles_dir.vpk and Flamethrower_Particles_000.vpk to your fastdl folder, and make sure player is forced to download these two vpk files to them [B]insurgency/custom/[/B] folder when they join your server.

 If you don't have a fastdl server, player also need to subscribe the [URL="https://steamcommunity.com/sharedfiles/filedetails/?id=2392887647"]required mod[/URL] by themself, otherwise the flamethrower fire particles effect won't show up if player didn't reconnect to your server when they first join your server erverytime after they restart the game program.[/LIST][/SPOILER]

 [SIZE="4"]Changelog[/SIZE]
-[CODE]v2.0:
+[CODE]
+v2.1:
+* Fixed missing particle effects in previous version.
+* Fixed server crash when sound convar was set to null.
+* Added flamethrower self damage multiplier convar.
+* Added flamethrower launch interval convar.
+* Added flamethrower ammo entity class name convar.
+* Prevent flamethrowers from creating scorch decal.

+v2.0:
 * Add New player gerar - Fuel Tank
 * The WeaponAttachmentAPI plugin is no longer needed.
 * Fixed problems in the previous version models and particles files.